jwunderl/pxt-common-packages/libs/light/docs/reference/light/fade.md

 ## Example

-Fade the `green` light of the the pixels to half brightness when the `A` button is pressed.
+Fade the `green` light of the pixels to half brightness when the `A` button is pressed.
 The number `128` is just about one-half of full brightness (255).

 ```blocks